bonfus/muesr/docs/Tutorial.rst

 +++++++++++++++++++++++++++++++++

 The fundamental component of muesr is the :py:class:`muesr.core.sample.Sample` object.
-You can import and instantiate it like this:
+You can import and initialize it like this:

 .. code-block:: python